I just came out as non-binary, here's what that means

-My name's Arlo, and I’m transgender, which means that I don’t exclusively identify with the gender I was assigned at birth.
-I am not a girl.
-The thing is, I’m not a boy either.
-I'm non-binary.
+My name's Arlo, and I’m transgender.
+That means I don’t identify with the gender I was assigned at birth.
+I'm not a girl, and the thing is, I’m not a boy either.
+So the word I use to describe my gender is non-binary.

 Here are some things you need to know to understand who I am.